 We analyzed data on developer salaries on platforms like Indeed, Glassdoor, Stackoverflow, Payscale, and Ziprecruiter and found that the average cost for developers globally is:

-App Development Cost by Region or “On the Line”
+App development cost by region or “On the line”

 As you can see, 3 out of 4 cooperation models involve remote work with the team.
 Therefore, look at the cost of specialists in the context of their location.
 Below you can see the cost of specialists per hour in different regions of the world.

-The author gathered salary data from multiple sources: Indeed, Glassdoor, Salaryexplorer, Payscale, Ziprecruiter, etc.
+We gathered salary data from multiple sources: Indeed, Glassdoor, Salaryexplorer, Payscale, Ziprecruiter, etc.

 It is much more expensive in North America, Western Europe, and Oceania than in Asia.
 Latin America or Eastern Europe.
 Therefore, companies often work with developers from other countries.
 Developers in the same or a neighboring time zone are most often chosen.
 For North America – Latin America, for Western and Northern Europe – Eastern Europe, for Australia-Southeast Asia.

-Team Size of Video-Streaming app
+Team size of video-streaming app